attadje/cardano-cli-examples/5-native-token/how-to-create-a-non-fungible-token.md

-# How to create a Non Fungible Token
+# How to create a non fungible token